CageCode/World-Food-Ecosystems/practical1/understandinggradients.md

 <br />
 <details>
 <summary>Answer Recap 10.</summary>
-The first one is ..... and the second one is...
-You can check the ... to see this.
+The first one is longitude and the second one is latitude.
+You can check the Console > Image > bands to see this.
 </details>
 <br />